KhronosGroup/glTF/extensions/Khronos/KHR_materials_cmnBlinnPhong/README.md

 Given the long history of the Blinn-Phong model and the vast amount of collective experience with applying this model, the demand for convenient use of such materials is still there.

 This extension defines a single material type, Blinn-Phong.
-Other or simpler materials types such as Lambertian or Constant types can be described by having zero factors.
+Other or simpler materials types such as Lambert or Constant can be described by having zero factors.

 ## Extending Materials